mmistakes/made-mistakes-jekyll/style-guide/index.md

 share: false
 ---

-This is the style guide for Made Mistakes --- a living document of code detailing all the various colors, typographic elements, UI patterns, and components used on the website to maintain visual consistency.
-{: .squish}

 Where applicable links to a component's Sass partial[^sass] and/or `_include` are provided along with short descriptions of typical usage.
-{: .squish}

 [^sass]: Sass partials are written using the Sassy SCSS syntax (or SCSS) and can be found in [`_assets/stylesheets/`]({{ site.owner.github-repo }}_assets/stylesheets/).